madeofpendletonwool/AlarmClock/README.md

  - [ ] arm it.
 Need it to run on a raspberry pi
  - [ ] Voice function to tell actual time
  - [x] Sound function -
- - [ ] Allow you to choose music/sound to play
+ - [x] Allow you to choose music/sound to play
- - [ ] import of music from a location of choice
+ - [x] import of music from a location of choice

 ## Platform Availability

-Raspberry Pi (Coming Soon) and x86 Systems
+Raspberry Pi and x86 Systems